The best foods to fight depression naturally

 - flax seeds

 Iron is essential for oxygenation and energy in the body.
 It is needed in the cells, especially in the brain.
 Hemoglobin, the protein molecule that carries oxygen to the cells requires iron to be synthesized.
-And oxygen is needed in all cells for the synthesis of neurotransmitters and myelin.
+Oxygen is needed in all cells for the synthesis of neurotransmitters and myelin.

 And iron deficiency is likely implicated.
 Many more women than men have iron deficiency anemia.
 Anemia causes fatigue, apathy, and depression.